Industry — Roofing

 • 03

-LSA either never activated or never managed.
-Where Google Local Service Ads are approved for roofing in your market, they usually produce the cheapest exclusive leads available.
-Most independent roofers either haven't gotten through the Google Guarantee screening or have it running with junk leads never disputed.
+Local Services Ads either never activated or never managed.
+Where Google Local Services Ads are approved for roofing in your market, they usually produce the cheapest exclusive leads available and sit at the very top of the page with a verified badge.
+Most independent roofers either haven't gotten through the Google screening (license, insurance, background check) or have LSA running with junk leads never disputed.
 Money on the floor.

 • 04

-Stuck on lead aggregators.
+Stuck on shared aggregator leads.
 "We'll supplement with HomeAdvisor leads."
 Roofer pays agency fees on top of $50-150 shared-lead costs, then races four other roofers to the phone.
 The math gets ugly fast on a $25K average ticket where the homeowner doesn't even remember which company they clicked.
+Exclusive leads from your own LSA, ads, and map listing beat shared leads on every metric that matters.

 • 05